Mark Bradtke: Melbourne Tigers

 After spending the NBL off-season with Spanish League team Juver Murcia, Bradtke started with the Tigers in 1993, and after a slow start came on strong from mid-season helping the team to their fifth NBL playoffs in a row and their second grand final series in succession.
 Melbourne won their first ever NBL Championship with a 2–1 series win over the Perth Wildcats which included their first ever win at the Perth Entertainment Centre in the third and deciding game.
 He averaged 17 points, 12.7 rebounds and 1.5 blocks per game in 33 games played in 1993.
 Combining with star players Andrew Gaze (a fellow Boomer) and American imports Lanard Copeland and Dave Simmons, Bradtke's arrival helped transform the Tigers from a pretenders to a genuine championship team.
 The team would win their second NBL title in 1997 when they defeated cross-Melbourne rivals the South East Melbourne Magic 2–1 in the Grand Final, reversing the result from the 1996 series.

 While with the 36ers, Bradtke established himself as one of the premier centres in the NBL and following the Tigers 1993 championship, the then twice Olympic representative was regarded as the best centre in the league.
 Bradtke's form with the Tigers continued over the next nine seasons before finally receiving the ultimate individual accolade by being crowned the 2001–02 NBL Most Valuable Player.
-He was also voted to the All NBL First Team in 1994, 1996, 1997 and consecutively from 1999–2005 and was also selected to the NBL 20th Anniversary Team in 1998 and the NBL 25th Anniversary Team in 2003.
+He was also voted to the All NBL First Team in 1994, 1996, 1997 and consecutively from 1999 to 2005 and was also selected to the NBL 20th Anniversary Team in 1998 and the NBL 25th Anniversary Team in 2003.